 WQBELs for Chromium

-Discharges of runoff from MS4s must not transport more than 5.66 kg/year of chromium into Rhine Channel.
+Discharges of runoff from MS4s must not transport more than 5.66 kilograms per year (kg/yr) of chromium into Rhine Channel.

 WQBELs for Copper, Dissolved

 Discharges of runoff from MS4s must not transport more than 3,043 pounds of dissolved copper into Newport Bay per year.
 This WBQBEL shall be superseded by the WQBELs in Appendix 10 upon the effective date of the Copper TMDLS for Newport Bay adopted through Santa Ana Water Board Resolution R8-2022-0012.